rogervaas/keycloak-authz/README.md

 Consider using this project for evaluation purposes only, right now it is under heavy development and is not prepared to go for production.

+More details about how the authorization happens, protocols and constraints will be added soon.
+In a nutshell, we're using a lot of stuff from UMA and still evaluating which parts require customizations.

 More features and documentation are coming, if you have any suggestion or any issue with this initial documentation, please file a  GitHub Issue.